rust-lang/rfcs/text/3724-theupdateframework.md

 ##### Root Role

-The root role of the tuf-root shall be a TUF role consisting of 9 members with a 5 member threshold for signing (5-of-9); please reference the Root Qourum Model section below for details on how this role should be managed and its members selected.
+The root role of the tuf-root shall be a TUF role consisting of 9 members with a 5 member threshold for signing (5-of-9); please reference the Root Quorum Model section below for details on how this role should be managed and its members selected.
 The sole purpose of this role shall be delegating authority to the other roles within the tuf-root repository (when members of these roles change).
 Finally, this role shall also be used for signing the tuf-crates root.json - thus protecting the chain of trust between tuf-root and tuf-crates.

 ##### Targets Role